Almost exclusively electric cars were on show at the motor show in Munich.

 At the IAA, I witnessed this exchange of blows on a global level.

-The World New Energy Vehicle Congress (WNEVC) was held outside China for the first time at the IAA.
+At the IAA, the World New Energy Vehicle Congress(WNEVC) took place outside China for the first time.

-After a few introductory words describing the state of the industry (approx. 3% of all cars worldwide are electric, 60% of all new EVs come from China, the share of traction batteries is even higher, CAGR of EVs in China so far 110%, is expected to fall to 50%), there was a face-saving exchange of blows.
+After a few introductory words describing the state of the industry (approx. 3% of all cars worldwide are electric, 60% of all new EVs come from China, the share of traction batteries is even higher, CAGR of EVs in China so far 110%, expected to fall to 50%), there was a face-saving exchange of blows.

 The Chinese need access to the European market.